 To support implementation and replication, a TA advisory committee is in the process of being established, chaired by MOST and including representation from MOI, NSSA, other relevant agencies, and industry representatives.

 The TA design also foresees close dialogue with employers and communities in areas surrounding the 5 training centers, ranging from engagement of employers (including through technical sector committees) in identifying core skill needs to social mobilization to encourage young women and men (particularly from disadvantaged backgrounds) to enroll in fee-free CBMSCs.
 Consultations and outreach are in progress, with the most significant engagement to date in Mandalay.
 Other recent examples include engagement on human capital (including TVET and other dimensions) with CSOs and labor unions via a September 2015 forum organized by the Solidarity Center in Yangon.
 The TA is now seeking to tap civil society to promote (among other objectives) increased female participation in traditionally male-dominated skill areas and ensure improved workforce outcomes for young women.
-In addition, dialogue with other development partners supports complementarity with TVET-related support expected to be provided by other development partners.
+In addition, dialogue with other development partners supports complementarity with TVET-related support provided by other development partners.